Tested: 3 Gym-Friendly Hairstyles That Actually Stay Put

 Snapchat user @byrdiebeauty

-I’d be remiss to skip the trendiest athleisure hairstyle du jour, so I saved boxer braids for a session at Platefit, a boutique fitness destination in West Hollywood with a quirky MO: It’s an aerobics class conducted on Power Plates, which are vibrating platforms endorsed by everyone from NASA to Madonna.
+I’d be remiss to skip boxer braids, so I saved the style for a session at Platefit, a boutique fitness destination in West Hollywood with a quirky MO: It’s an aerobics class conducted on Power Plates, which are vibrating platforms endorsed by everyone from NASA to Madonna.
 The vibrations force your muscles to contract 30 to 50 times a second, exponentially amping up whatever exercise you’re engaging in.
 Because of this, the classes are merely 27 minutes long—the perfect pre-work fitness blitz.

 This was definitely the least sightly post-class look of the three, but frizz and flyaways aside, it definitely served its purpose—my layers miraculously stayed put during class, even through several rounds of jumping jacks.
 I can’t take complete credit for my tight braiding skills—I’m guessing the sizeable dose of R+Co’s Outer Space Flexible Hairspray ($29) I used beforehand is really the responsible party here.